kent64/blog/content/posts/2020-11-01-portfolio/index.markdown

     ## W = 12473, p-value = 0.7397
     ## alternative hypothesis: true location shift is not equal to 0

-Wilcoxon rank sum test tells us th difference is not significant.
+Wilcoxon rank sum test tells us the difference is not significant.
 We now need to calculate Rosenthal’s r:
 `$$r = {Z\over \sqrt N }$$`
 We need a z-score for this.
 We can use qnorm() to get it from the p-value.
 The z-value is -0.3322507 and N is 382.
 Rosenthal’s r is then -0.0169994

+Reporting:
+"Health levels for students who had an Urban address(Mdn=4 IQR=2) did not differ significantly from those who had an Rural address(Mdn=4 IQR=2).(U=12473, z=0.33, p=0.74, r=0.17)

+My Analysis is that this should have been quite clear from the box plot and was only worth going this far to demonstrate a Mann-Whitney test.

 ## More